CONSERVING A PIONEERING REGENCY BUILDING TO DELIVER A WORLD CLASS ARTS VENUE

 TRADITIONAL CRAFTS TO TECHNICAL EXCELLENCE

-Originally built as a stable block for the Prince Regent, the 200-year-old, Grade I Listed building has served as a Victorian Skating rink, a WW1 military hospital and is now a leading performing arts venue.
+Originally built as a stable block for the Prince Regent, the 200-year-old, Grade I Listed building has served as a Victorian skating rink, a WW1 military hospital and is now a leading performing arts venue.

 Team